coolsamson7/inject/README.md

 I wanted to learn Swift so i decided to try something easy as a start; a dependency injection container :-) So here it is:

-`Inject` is a dependency injection container for Swift that picks up the basic Spring ideas as far as they are possible to be implemented ( mainly due to poor reflection support ) and adds a fluent interface for thos who don't like xml.
+`Inject` is a dependency injection container for Swift that picks up the basic `Spring` ideas as far as they are possible to be implemented ( mainly due to poor reflection support ) and adds a fluent interface for those who don't like xml.

 Let's look at an example first ( included in the repository )